 - Request direct access to technology experts to avoid being mired in a vendor's institutional red tape.

-- Verify that the solution is sufficiently localized.
+- Verify that the solution has sufficient localization.

-- Ask vendors to specify their solutions' support for nontraditional services, such as data-centric and digital value-add services.
+- Ask vendors to specify their solutions' support for nontraditional services, such as data-centric and digital value-added services.

 Ability to Execute